PudgyDragon/Virtual_Proxy/README.md

 ```
 nano /etc/squid/squid.conf
 ```
 By default, Squid uses port 3218.
 If you wish to use another port for your proxy, you can change the http_port setting with the port you wish to use.
 There are multiple modes you can use, including IP-Layer NAT interception that delivers traffic to the Squid port.
 You will have to set a second port with this argument.
+For my example, I changed the proxy to use port 8080 and 8081.
 ```
-http_port 3218
+http_port 8080
-http_port 8080 intercept
+http_port 8081 intercept
 ```
 Another default of Squid is the denial of all http traffic.
 You can change this to all all by changing the http_access setting.
 ```